gruntwork-io/docs/_docs-sources/iac/reference/index.md

 If you're already familiar with the IaC Library and are ready to dive right in, you can find the full Service Catalog and Module catalog reference in the left sidebar.

-For an introduction to the Gruntwork IaC Library, checkout the [Overview](/iac/overview) page.
+For an introduction to the Gruntwork IaC Library, check out the [Overview](/iac/overview) page.
 This page introduces the concept of Modules and Services, clarifies their respective purposes, and offers guidance on when and how to effectively utilize them.
 The overview is a great starting point for understanding what the library can offer and how to best navigate it.